 You can safely interact with sharks at the Sharks Touch Habitat or go on a virtual reality adventure at The Undersea Explorer VR.
 Other cool experiences at the Mystic Aquarium include animatronic dinosaurs, 4WD theaters, a live marine theater featuring California sea lions, and movie rentals.

-General admission ticket prices vary daily but tend to range from $20-$45 per person.
-Tickets should be planned and purchased in advance here.
+General admission ticket prices vary daily.
+Tickets should be planned and purchased in advance.
 Private VIP tours are available as well in groups of 5 or less, for an additional cost.

 Get Cider and Donuts